Sanix-Darker/sanixdk.xyz/content/blogs/how-i-accidentally-created-the-fastest-csv-parser-ever-made.md

 ### DISCLAIMERS

-- This project started as a fun experiment 2months ago and still evolving... therefore, i don't necessaryly 100% recommend it as a must-use tool for now, as it may have its own flaws.
+- This project started as a fun experiment 2months ago and still evolving... therefore, i don't necessarily 100% recommend it as a must-use tool for now, as it may have its own flaws.

 - The code has evolved over the course of this article, so some specific details and specifications may not be fully representative of the project currently live.